pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-**Important note.** or the logic of our algorithms, it is very important that
+**Important note:** In the logic of our algorithms, it is very important that
 TNU's are dated with `dc:date`.

 **Example:** In the following example, we express in RDF a TNU that is in the